Air

 - Used as a source of safe air to assist in self-contained breathing apparatuses (SCBAs)

-- Medical compressed air cylinders are used to deliver safe, medical-grade air for respiratory equipment, patient care, and hospital systems.
+- Medical compressed air cylinders supply safe, medical-grade air for breathing equipment, patient care, and hospital systems.

 - Calibrating and checking various impurities of Hydrocarbons in emissions.